redox-os/book/src/developer-faq.md

 ### What is a recipe?

-A software port to Redox.
+A system component or tooling, application or library port, and meta-package to Redox.

 ### When I should rebuild the build system or recipes from scratch?

 Sometimes the execution of the `make pull rebuild` command is not enough to update the build system and recipes because of breaking changes, learn what to do on the following changes:

-- New relibc functions and fixes: to allow a recipe to use the new relibc functions you need to rebuild it with the `make cr.recipe-name` command, sometimes relibc fixes require a complete system rebuild by running the `make c.--all all` command
+- New relibc functions and fixes: to allow a recipe to use the new relibc functions you need to rebuild it with the `make cr.recipe-name` command, sometimes relibc fixes require a complete system rebuild by running the `make repo_clean all` command
 - Dependency changes on recipes: if the shared objects had symbol changes or the recipe is statically linked, run the `make cr.recipe-name` command
 - Configuration changes on recipes: run the `make cr.recipe-name` command
 - Source code changes on recipes: if the shared objects had symbol changes or the recipe is statically linked, run the `make ucr.recipe-name` command